giovannarosone/BCR_LCP_GSA/README.md

 git clone https://github.com/giovannarosone/BCR\_LCP\_GSA
 cd BCR_LCP_GSA-master
 ```
-Open parameters.h file and please, set the parameters (data structured that must be computed, types, and so on...).
+Open parameters.h file and, please, set the parameters (data structured that must be computed, types, and so on...).
 ```sh
 make
 ```